benjaminballard/voltdb-mp-query-benchmark/README.md

     exec advertiser_summary 30;
     exec campaign_summary 30 1;

+5. Open the web/adperformance.html page in a web browser to view the real-time dashboard

-5. To stop the database and clean up temp files
+6. To stop the database and clean up temp files

     voltadmin shutdown
     ./clean.sh